An ALE approach to reduce spurious numerical mixing through variational minimizers: application to internal waves: Acknowledgments

 \section{Acknowledgments}

 The research work was supported by the Greek State Scholarship Foundation (IKY) under the Chrysovergis grant.
-The fist author is the recipient for the 2024 scholarship in the domain of Physics that fully funds his PhD studies at NTUA and gratefully acknowledges this financial support.
-The authors also extend their gratitude to S. Zafeiris for his constructive comments that helped improve the quality of the manuscript.
+The first author is the recipient of the 2024 scholarship in the domain of Physics that fully funds his PhD studies at NTUA and gratefully acknowledges this financial support.
+The authors also extend their gratitude to S. Zafeiris and two anonymous reviewers for their constructive comments that helped improve the quality of the manuscript.